Featuring Nathaniel Rateliff & The Night Sweats

 In May 2017, they brought that same boundless energy to theopens plains and prickly cacti of Rodeo, New Mexico, where the entire band disappeared for a week to write songs for their follow-up.
 Tearing at the Seams, the follow up album, shows The Night Sweats tearing at their own seams, at their own sturdy sound, at their long-held definitions of friend and family and band.
 It’s an album that builds on the sound of their debut but dramatically redefines what they can do and where they can go next.

-Visit www.burnabybluesfestival.com for all festival information and to purchase tickets.
+Visit www.burnabybluesfestival.com for festival information.